exponential-idle-guides/exponential-idle-guides/src/view/guides/intro.md

 ---
-title: "Introduction"
+title: "Introduction to Graduation"
-description: "Our introduction guide to introduce you to the concepts of graduation."
+description: "Our introduction guide to the concepts of graduation."
 author: "LE★Baldy & Snaeky"
 contributors: "The Amazing Community"
 order: 0